smartkidag/torrentinthecloud/README.md

 Done.

 ### Notes
-Thanks to jpillora for saving all our lives! see his original work at [jpillora's Cloud Torrent](https://github.com/jpillora/cloud-torrent)
+Thanks to jpillora for saving all our lives! see his original work at [jpillora's Cloud Torrent](https://github.com/jpillora/cloud-torrent).
+Please take time to read [my blog](https://smartkidag.wordpress.com)

 #### License